 Schiff Hardin began establishing a national footprint in 1977, opening our second office in Washington, D.C. to focus on energy and market regulation work (a growing requirement of our many utility clients).
 In the early 1990s we opened a New York office, turning our attention to overseas clients by building several key practices and recruiting new partners.

 Our Lake Forest office opened in 2002.
 The turn of the 21st century saw Schiff Hardin execute several strategic combinations, first with San Francisco’s Morgenstein & Jubelirer in 2007.
-Two other combinations—with Washington, D.C.’s Bruder, Gentile & Marcoux L.L.P. and New York’s Mazur Carp & Rubin—strengthened our healthy energy regulation and construction practices.
+A combination with New York’s Mazur Carp & Rubin strengthened our healthy construction practice.

 We opened our Ann Arbor office in 2012, reflecting our increasingly sophisticated complex commercial litigation capabilities.